AdamQureshiGH/rag-project/README.md

-# RAG Project
+# Learning Gen AI

-This repository contains my Retrieval-Augmented Generation (RAG) project for the Fusion Cyber - GenAI Secure Coding course.
+This repository contains my learning project for the Fusion Cyber - GenAI Secure Coding course.

 This project will be built incrementally each week.